Sharon Franke/CNN Underscored

 The Willow & Everett’s settings reflect ideal temperatures for various coffee and tea drinks.

-Although with a capacity of only 1 liter this kettle is smaller than many others we tried, it was also quicker to heat and its temperature settings were more accurate.
+With a capacity of only 1 liter, this kettle is smaller than many others we tried, but it was also quicker to heat and its temperature settings were more accurate.
 The Willow & Everett heated the water to within 1 degree of its stated setting on every test.
-Additionally, it fully heated the maximum water capacity (1L) in around 5 1/2 minutes, which was among the quickest we tried, even among other small-capacity kettles.
+Additionally, it fully heated the maximum water capacity (1 liter) in around five and a half minutes, which was among the quickest we tried, even among other small-capacity kettles.

 We tested a number of gooseneck kettles for this piece, and among them, the Willow & Everett provided the best combination of features, value and aesthetics.
 Other models — across the price spectrum — offered far fewer features, didn’t have variable temperature control and were overall slower to heat.

-The best budget electric kettle: Amazon Basics Stainless Steel Electric Kettle
+Best budget electric kettle: Amazon Basics Stainless Steel Electric Kettle

 Sharon Franke/CNN Underscored

 In our boil-off, the Amazon Basics was the fastest of all the kettles we tested.
 Compact in size and resembling a plain old-fashioned stovetop percolator, it’s unobtrusive on a countertop.
-Tea drinkers who make just a cup or two at a time and don’t come back often for refills will appreciate this speedy, no-frills and very affordable model.
+Tea drinkers who make just a cup or two at a time and don’t come back often for refills will appreciate this speedy, no-frills and affordable model.

-The best splurge electric kettle: Fellow Stagg EKG Electric Gooseneck Kettle
+Best splurge electric kettle: Fellow Stagg EKG Electric Gooseneck Kettle

 Alex Arpaia/CNN Underscored

 If you’re looking for a top-of-the-line kettle that offers finer-grained control over temperature, quieter performance and the best looks of anything we tested, the Fellow Stagg EKG Electric Gooseneck Kettle is the best choice.
-Starting at $165 (some of the fancier finishes cost $20 or $30 more), this kettle isn’t for most people.
-But those who are particular about the temperature at which they brew coffee or tea and value the ability to adjust temperature in single-degree increments up to 212 degrees Fahrenheit, the Fellow is worth the investment.
+Starting at $165 (some fancier finishes cost $20 or $30 more), this kettle isn’t for most people.
+For those who are particular about the temperature at which they brew coffee or tea and value the ability to adjust the temperature in single-degree increments up to 212 degrees Fahrenheit, the Fellow is worth the investment.
 Along with that adjustability, you get a hold/keep-warm setting and the ability to switch between Celsius and Fahrenheit readings.

 Alex Arpaia/CNN Underscored